F3real/F3real.github.io/content/hackable_ca_easy_rop.md

     gdb ./ropeasy_updated ./core

-After that we can inspect register state at time of crash with `i r` and stack state with `i s`.
+After that, we can inspect the register state at the time of crash with `i r` and stack state with `i s`.